 Heroic achievements lie dormant in a tiny seed of faith.
-The immense oak with branches you can walk along was once an acorn.
+The immense oak with thick and sturdy branches you can walk along balancing yourself high above the ground was once an acorn.
 A gorgeous orchid emerged from an invisible seed weighing less than a microgram.
-That mulberry seed stuck between your teeth - will one day root so deeply that only Jesus at the Second Coming will be able to extract it from the hard ground (no doubt planting it in the sea).
+That mulberry seed stuck between your teeth then spit out - will one day root so deeply that only Jesus at the Second Coming will be able to extract it from the hard ground (no doubt planting it in the sea).

 Increase our faith, said the disciples.
 You already have the faith you need.
 Simply do what you have to do in the moment.
 The miracle lies inherent in ordinariness.

 Faithful in the little things, -Suzanne

 Meditation One (Introit) Learning From Seeds

 What man saw in the grain, what he learnt when dealing with it, what he was taught by the example of seeds changing their form when they are in the ground, that was the decisive lesson … One of the main roots of soteriological optimism was the belief of prehistoric, agricultural mysticism that the dead, like seeds underground, can return to life in a different form. -Mircea Eliade 1907-1986 The Myth Of Eternal Return